DMCFA/contact-scan/README.md

 ## Acknowledgments

-In addition to the amazing technologies and tools listed in the 'Built With' section a big THANK YOU too:
+In addition to the amazing technologies and tools listed in the 'Built With' section a big THANK YOU to:

 - [Express.js](https://expressjs.com/)
 - [Mongoose](https://mongoosejs.com/)